telerik/winforms-docs/gridview/rows/iterating-rows.md

 # Iterating Rows

 You can iterate through grid rows using the __Rows__ collection of __GridViewRowInfo__ objects.
 The example below selects the last row, then iterates looking for selected rows.
-When the selected row is found, the __GridViewRowInfo.EnsureVisible()__ method scrolls the row into view:
+When the selected row is found, the __GridViewRowInfo.EnsureVisible()__ method scrolls the row into the view:

 {{source=..\SamplesCS\GridView\Rows\IteratingRows.cs region=iteratingRows}}
 {{source=..\SamplesVB\GridView\Rows\IteratingRows.vb region=iteratingRows}}